openvinotoolkit/open_model_zoo/models/intel/yolo-v2-tiny-ava-0001/description/yolo-v2-tiny-ava-0001.md

 ## Use Case and High-Level Description

-This is a reimplemented and retrained version of the [tiny YOLO v2](https://arxiv.org/abs/1612.08242) object-detection network trained with the VOC2012 training dataset.
+This is a reimplemented and retrained version of the [tiny YOLO v2](https://arxiv.org/abs/1612.08242) object detection network trained with the VOC2012 training dataset.

 ## Example